pololu/p-star-examples/README.md

 For more information about using the MPLAB XPress IDE, see Microchip's [main page for the MPLAB XPress IDE][xpressinfo].

-## Compiling examples with the MPLAB X IDE

 [pstar25m]: https://www.pololu.com/product/3150